yanqiuyoung/CSE586/README.md

 --sched: scheduler for one cycle learniing rate
 ##############################Testing###################################
-run python test.py to get the test results run Draw_Figure.ipynb to get the visualization
+run python test.py to get the test results run Draw_the_Figure.ipynb to get the visualization